Archives West Finding Aid

 - Collection Number

-- A comprehensive slide collection displaying Seattle's neighborhoods, homes and businesses in the mid-to-late 1970s.
+- A comprehensive slide collection displaying Seattle's neighborhoods, homes and businesses from the mid 20th century to the 1980s.

 Seattle Municipal Archives